Jakub Świerczok: Nagoya Grampus

 On 20 July 2021, Nagoya Grampus announced the signing of Świerczok from Piast Gliwice.

 In December 2021, Świerczok was suspended from football activities after testing positive for a banned substance in a doping test conducted after a match against Pohang Steelers, for the AFC Champions League.
 On 28 October 2022, Nagoya Grampus released a public statement, communicating the punishment issued by the AFC would be a 4-year ban for the player on all football-related activities, counting from 9 December 2021, where a provisional ban was issued against him.

 Return to Zagłębie

 In early February 2023, following an appeal, the Court of Arbitration for Sport overturned Świerczok's ban and cleared him of any wrongdoing.
 Shortly after, on 10 February 2023, he returned to Zagłębie Lubin on a deal until the end of the season, with a one-year extension option.
+On 30 May, it was announced he would leave the club at the end of June.

+Omiya Ardija

+On 6 July 2023, Świerczok returned to Japanese football after signing with J2 League side Omiya Ardija.
+On 30 September, in a match against Ōita Trinita, he left the pitch after 24 minutes after suffering a lateral collateral ligament tear in his right knee.
+Despite Omiya suffering relegation to J3 League at the end of the 2023 season, Świerczok extended his contract for another year.

+Śląsk Wrocław

+On 17 September 2024, Świerczok joined Polish top-flight club Śląsk Wrocław for the remainder of the season.
+On 6 February 2025, Świerczok tore his right ACL during practice, prematurely ending his season.

 International career

 Świerczok's first experience of international football came in 2011 with Poland U20.
 In 2012, he made three appearances for the Poland U21.

 On 3 November 2017, Świerczok was called up to the Poland senior team for the first time, for their friendlies with Uruguay and Mexico.
 He made his debut on 10 November against Uruguay, replacing Kamil Wilczek for the final 23 minutes.